-The University of Helsinki’s own open access publisher Helsinki University Press (HUP) has refined its publishing and service processes and is preparing to publish its first books this year.
+The University of Helsinki’s own open access publisher Helsinki University Press (HUP) has refined its publishing and service processes and is preparing to publish its first books.
 HUP will also publish scientific journals in the future.
+[This article was updated in April 17, 2023.]

 (This is the abstract of the original post in Finnish.)

 Helsinki University Press (HUP) will publish its first books this year.
+[Editorial note: The first HUP books were published in early 2020.]
 The details of future publications will be communicated later, but there will be monographs on research in the humanities and social sciences.

 According to Leena Kaakinen, publishing director for HUP, it is natural to start with these disciplines.